-I used to think that Cebu was just an ordinary place in the Philippines.
-Yep, beaches, beaches, beaches!
-As a guy living in an archipelago, I’ve been to many of them, and I believed that Cebu was just another place I know.
+Before I visited Cebu, I thought Cebu was just an ordinary place in the Philippines: beaches, beautiful beaches, and absolutely paradise-like beaches.
+I’ve been to several of these beaches, and I felt Cebu was just another place I knew.

 - Awesome life-changing adventures

 - Roaring waterfalls